Lusaka Lusaka Province, Zambia Travel Guide

 Lusaka functions as a great starting point for longer explorations of Zambia.

 Ideal for adding 2-THREE days to your itinerary.
-This park provides boat safaris, canoeing excursions on the Zambezi River, and game drives.
+This national park provides boat safaris, canoeing excursions on the Zambezi River, and safaris in a vehicle.
 It is known for its elephant and hippo populations.

 One of Africa's top wildlife destinations, recognized for its high density of leopards and pioneering walking safaris.
 It is a location for 3 or more days for a full experience.